jyoung/ods/postgres/readme.md

 `createdb ods`

-Create the ods user
+Create the ods user, follow the prompts

 `createuser --interactive --pwprompt`

+TODO: create the catalog schema and remove it from the migrations

 Grant permissions to the ods user

-`grant all on all tables in schema catalog to ods with grant option;`
+`grant select, insert, update, delete on all tables in schema catalog to ods with grant option;`

 Grant usage permission to the schema